Spike-based Neuromorphic Computing for Next-Generation Computer Vision: Application

 \subsection{Static Image Classification}

-Researcher have used SNNs on several benchmark image classification problems.
-Table \ref{table_static_data} compares the performance of various SNN models on image classification tasks from frame-based static image datasets such as MNIST \cite{lecun1998gradient}, CIFAR10 \cite{krizhevsky2009learning}, CIFAR100 \cite{krizhevsky2009learning}, and ImageNet \cite{deng2009imagenet}).
+Researchers have used SNNs on several benchmark image classification problems as summarized by Rathi et al. \cite{rathi2023exploring}.
+Table \ref{table_static_data} expands upon the prior work to provide a thorough comparison among the performance of various reported recent SNN models on image classification tasks from frame-based static image datasets such as MNIST \cite{lecun1998gradient}, CIFAR10 \cite{krizhevsky2009learning}, CIFAR100 \cite{krizhevsky2009learning}, and ImageNet \cite{deng2009imagenet}).
 Of course, conventional deep ANNs have performed very well in these problems, but as can be seen from this table, innovative SNN implementation has become quite competitive in this domain over the years.